-What does Project 2025 mean for the rest of the world?
+What could Project 2025 mean for the rest of the world?

 The project’s main bugbears appear to be “gender radicalism” and abortion rights.

-As Primorac charges, promoting “gender radicalism” goes against “traditional norms of many societies where USAID works”, causing “resentment” because recipients have to reject their own “firmly held fundamental values regarding sexuality” to receive “lifesaving assistance”.
+Primorac argues that promoting “gender radicalism” goes against “traditional norms of many societies where USAID works”, causing “resentment” because recipients have to reject their own “firmly held fundamental values regarding sexuality” to receive “lifesaving assistance”.

-It has also, he alleges, created “outright bias against men”.
+It has also, he says, created “outright bias against men”.

 He claims that abortion on demand is “aggressively” promoted under the guise of “sexual and reproductive health and reproductive rights”, “gender equality” and “women’s empowerment”.